zzip/docker-hugo/README.md

-publysher/hugo
+monachus/hugo
 ==============

-`publysher/hugo` is a [Docker](https://www.docker.io) base image for static sites generated with [Hugo](http://gohugo.io).
+`monachus/hugo` is a [Docker](https://www.docker.io) base image for static sites generated with [Hugo](http://gohugo.io).
+This is a fork of `publysher/hugo` that exists solely to follow upstream releases more closely.

 Images derived from this image can either run as a stand-alone server, or function as a volume image for your web server.
+You can also use them in a CI/CD system such as Gitlab CI to build your content prior to bundling it into a standalone webserver container such as `httpd:alpine`.

 Prerequisites
 -------------